EnokiUN/psup/docs/usage/atlas.rst

 To run a SUScript file from the atlas there are two methods:

-* Run it directly from the terminal by typing: (reccomended)
+* Run it directly from the terminal by typing: (recommended)

   ``psup <story-name> -online``.